thdotnet/azure-docs.pt-br/articles/container-registry/container-registry-content-trust.md

 > [!WARNING]
 > O ato de desabilitar e reabilitar o conteúdo de confiança no registro **excluirá todos os dados de confiança de todas as marcas assinadas em todos os repositórios do registro**.
 Essa ação é irreversível.
 O Registro de Contêiner do Azure não consegue recuperar dados de confiança excluídos.
 Desabilitar a confiança de conteúdo não excluirá as próprias imagens.

 Para desabilitar a confiança de conteúdo do registro, primeiro, navegue até o registro no portal do Azure.
-Em **DIRETIVAS**, escolha **Confiança de conteúdo (Versão prévia)** > **Desabilitada** > **Salvar**.
+Em **Políticas**, selecione **Confiança de Conteúdo** > **Desabilitada** > **Salvar**.
 Você já foi alertado sobre a perda de todas as assinaturas no registro.
 Escolha **OK** para excluir permanentemente todas as assinaturas do registro.

 ![Desabilitar a confiança de conteúdo de um registro no portal do Azure][content-trust-03-portal]

 ## <a name="next-steps"></a>Próximas etapas

-Confira a documentação do Docker para ver mais informações sobre a confiança de conteúdo.
+Confira [Confiança de conteúdo no Docker][docker-content-trust] para ver mais informações sobre a confiança de conteúdo.
 Apesar de vários pontos importantes terem sido abordados neste artigo, a confiança de conteúdo é um tópico amplo e será abordado com mais detalhes na documentação do Docker.

-[Confiança de conteúdo no Docker][docker-content-trust]

 <!-- IMAGES> -->
 [content-trust-01-portal]: ./media/container-registry-content-trust/content-trust-01-portal.png